FIWARE/test.Functional/API.test/data.Domibus/3.2/README.md

 2. **Electronic Data Exchange - Domibus (receiver) GE** - follow the instruction to [deploy a dedicated Domibus instance](https://catalogue.fiware.org/enablers/electronic-data-exchange-domibus/creating-instances).
 2. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.

-Please note that you need of two Domibus instances, in order to test an use case (Business Scenario).
+Please note that you need of two Domibus instances, in order to test a use case (Business Scenario).
 The first Virtual Machine is used to send the message (Access Point Sending) and the second to download the message (Access Point Receiving).
 ![Four corner model](four_corner.png?raw=true "The four-corner model")